cltl-students/verkijk_stella_rma_thesis_dutch_medical_language_model/src/train_lm/README.md

 When running the scripts extend_robbert.py, one argument must be included in the command line: freeze_layers to only train the embedding-lookup layer (phase I) or not_freeze_layers (phase II and III)

 The file adapted_robbert_class.py contains a custom made dataloader that is used for the training of the models.
 This is a LineByLineDataset class supported by PyTorch based on the dataloader of RobBERT.

+The folder monitor_process contains scripts to convert tensorboard logs to dataframes (log_to_df.py) and plot the learning rate and loss against pre-training time (plot_from_df.py) to monitor the pre-training process.
+The code in log_to_df.py is by @theRealSuperMario (https://github.com/theRealSuperMario)